My kids have always loved cereal bars. I never got it…they were too sweet for me.

 These cereal bars took a lot tries to get right, therefore, I hope you think they’re worth it!
 Woot woot!!

-- Make your oat flour by whirring rolled oats in a coffee grinder or blender, it’s easy and works great!
+- Make your own oat flour by whirring rolled oats in a coffee grinder or blender, it’s easy and works great!
+A blender also works well!

 - Trader Joe’s make some great lower sugar jams.
 St Dalfours brand has no added sugars and is sweetened with fruit juice only.